 In the spirit of transparency, we ask that if you collaborate with others, you disclose this to us.
 Assignment submissions will ask you to list the people you worked with.
 Additionally, if parts of your work are unclear, there is a possibility that we will ask you to explain it; you should be prepared to explain any part of the work with your name on it, even if you are in a group and did not do that work yourself.

 Asking Questions #

-When asking for help outside of office hours, we ask that you use the teaching team email address.
+When asking for help outside of office hours, we ask that you use Discord.
 This ensures that all of us will see and have the chance to respond to a questions.
-We will make an exception for particularly sensitive questions (e.g., requests due to special circumstances), however.
+We will make an exception for particularly sensitive questions (e.g., requests due to special circumstances or questions concerning sensitive information).

 If you are stuck on a problem, it helps to be precise about what you are trying to do and where you are stuck.
 It is particularly helpful if you include what you have already tried, and a minimal working example that isolates the problem you are running into (rather than simply saying that your code doesn’t work).
 While we may be able to help you without this, it may take significantly longer to do so.